-As always, if you make any of my patterns send me a message on Instagram as I would love to see it!
+As always, if you make any of my patterns please tag @nanascraftyhome on Instagram or email me at firstname.lastname@example.org as I would love to see it!
 I love to see your finished projects.

 Completed size approximately: 30” x 33”